 - Good for the heart.
 These healthy fats can lower cholesterol and reduce heart risks.

 - High in fiber

-- Maintain healthy weight.
-Studies have found consuming peanuts lowered the risk of weight gain with age.
+- Maintain a healthy weight.
+Studies have found that consuming peanuts lowered the risk of weight gain with age.

 - Help blood sugar levels.
 Peanuts have a low glycemic index.

 Earthnuts can be eaten raw, straight out of the shell.
 They can also be boiled and eaten out of the shell in the same way, but given a saltier flavor.
 Another common way is peanut butter.

 And this I might say is my favorite, that I try to eat almost daily.
 It is very convenient, tastes good, and is good for you.
 This is also a great option for kids as well.
 Just make sure to get a kind that is loaded with sugar and other additives.

 Another option is eating trail mix, which usually has earthnuts in it.
 Finally, you can buy earth nuts in a package already removed from the shells and ready to eat.

 Next on the list of foods beginning with E, is the English Walnut.
 The English Walnut is also known as the Persian Walnut, in contrast to the Black Walnut.
 The English Walnut is the edible kind that we commonly eat.

 Walnuts are powerhouses of nutrition.
 The University of California, Davis actually has an annual walnut conference discussing all the latest health benefits.